Antibiotics for Diverticulitis

 Severe disease requires hospitalization, bowel rest, and intravenous antibiotics.
 Hospitalization is recommended if a patient shows signs of significant inflammation, is unable to take oral fluids, is older than 85 years, or has significant comorbid conditions.

 Since bacteria are responsible for the inflammation, antibiotics are the cornerstone of diverticulitis treatment.
+However, the latest evidence demonstrates that acute uncomplicated diverticulitis can be safely and effectively treated without antibiotics9, 10.

 What is the best antibiotic?
 Because the colon harbors many bacterial species, antibiotic should target a broad range of bacteria, including Bacteroides and other anaerobic bacteria that grow best without oxygen, as well as E. coli and other aerobic (oxygen-requiring) gram-negative rods.